lawrie/blackicemxbook/Resources/Resources.md

 The [fpga4student](https://fpga4student.com) also has some interesting projects.

-The [FPGA Wars](https://github.com/Obijuan/open-fpga-verilog-tutorial/wiki/Home_EN) commiunity have a Verilog tutorial.
+The [FPGA Wars](https://github.com/Obijuan/open-fpga-verilog-tutorial/wiki/Home_EN) community have a Verilog tutorial.

 ### Online courses